10 Reasons to Travel to Tonga this Christmas(c) Pixabay

 Throughout your trip to Tonga around Christmas, you’ll hear the locals saying “Kilisimasi Fiefia!” many many times!
 Trust us, after spending Christmas in Tonga, you’ll be saying “Kilisimasi Fiefia!” for years to come.

-Christmas is actually one of the quietest times to visit Tonga.
-Enjoying Tonga without the tourist crowds is one of the benefits of the low season.
-Another benefit is that many accommodations, domestic flights and activities has discounted rates during this time, so keep an eye out!
+Christmas is one of the busiest times in Tonga for locals visiting friends and family but it is actually one of the quietest times for tourists.
+If you want to visit Tonga to escape the ordinary, then Christmas is the perfect time to come.
+Another benefit is that some accommodations, domestic flights and activities have discounted rates during this time, so keep an eye out!
 See more benefits of the low season in the 10 Reasons to Travel in the Low Season in Tonga.

 Author